xpack-3rd-party/catch2-xpack/README.md

 #### Include folders

-The following folders should be used during the build:
+The following folders should be passed to the compiler during the build:

 - `single_include`

-The header files can then be included in user projects with statements like:
+The header files to be included in user projects are:

 ```c++
 #define CATCH_CONFIG_MAIN
 #include <catch2/catch.hpp>
 ```

-#### Source folders
+#### Source files

+The source files to be added to user projects are:

 - None.